-Tips for Septic Systems
+Basics for Septic Systems

-Site evaluations determine local conditions and determine the design of OSSFs.
+Site evaluations determine local conditions and the design of OSSFs.
 In many parts of Texas, soil analyses are ruling out conventional systems where liquids are separated from solids in the septic tank and then spread throughout the drainfield by means of underground pipes or other proprietary products.
 Organic wastes are treated as the liquids percolate through the soil.
 But most soils in Texas can't properly absorb pollutants, so alternative treatment methods are required.

 Almost all OSSFs must have a permit prior to any construction, installation, repair, extension, or other alteration.
-Any work on an OSSF must be handled by a licensed installer or directly by the homeowner.
+Any work on an OSSF must be performed by a licensed installer or directly by the homeowner.
 If someone is paid for any part of the process, that person must be licensed by the state.

-Who's checking to make sure these requirements are followed?
 In most areas of the state, local authorities have taken on the responsibility for ensuring that OSSFs in their area comply with all state requirements.
 Many local governments are "authorized agents" (AA) of the Texas Commission on Environmental Quality for administering the OSSF Program.
 Many times, the AA has a "designated representative" (DR) to assist them with their responsibilities, which include reviewing plans for constructing, altering, extending or repairing each OSSF; issuing permits; and inspecting system installation.

 Authorized agents and representatives also respond to complaints to ensure that an OSSF meets minimum standards.
 If problems are found, the system owner normally has 30 days in which to make substantial progress on remedying the situation.
 After that, the agent can file a criminal complaint with the local justice of the peace.